lesswifi/Everyday/MyEveryDay/app/README.md

 ### Multiple Devices

-When a user is logged into multiple devices, the default set up of the app is the same as if they were to only be logged into one.
+When a user is logged into multiple devices, the default set up of the app is the same as if they were to only be logged into one device.

 ### Firebase Testing